benjaminthompson1/ansible-playbooks/README.md

     cd ansible-playbook-repository/ansible-playbooks-linux
     ```

-3. Modify the `inventory.ini` file to include the target hosts for your playbooks.
+3. Modify the `inventories/inventory.yml` file to include the target hosts for your playbooks.

 4. Run the desired playbook:

     ```
-    ansible-playbook -i inventory.ini playbook1.yml
+    ansible-playbook -i inventories/inventory.yml playbook1.yml
     ```

 ## 📚 Playbook Descriptions